-1. Books available online or at MSU Extension.

-- Books must be completed per guidelines and turned in at the May 1st Deadline. - 3.
+- 1. Books available online or at MSU Extension. - Books must be completed per guidelines and turned in at the May 1st Deadline. - 3.
 Books will be judged using score sheet. - 4.
 Placing will be given to top ten scores in each class. - 5.
-Classes are based on the number of years in the project, including the current one. - 6.
 No interview required.